Isaac Paredes Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.82 team ERA that ranks seventh among all league pitching staffs.
+- The Mariners have a 3.96 team ERA that ranks 12th across all MLB pitching staffs.

-- Mariners pitchers combine to allow 79 home runs (one per game), the fourth-fewest in baseball.
+- The Mariners allow the fifth-fewest home runs in baseball (82 total, one per game).

-- Miller makes the start for the Mariners, his 11th of the season.
-He is 5-3 with a 3.88 ERA and 49 strikeouts in 55 2/3 innings pitched.
+- Kirby gets the start for the Mariners, his 16th of the season.
+He is 6-7 with a 3.26 ERA and 79 strikeouts in 94 2/3 innings pitched.

-- The righty's most recent time out was on Saturday against the Baltimore Orioles, when he threw 4 1/3 innings, surrendering three earned runs while giving up six hits.
+- The right-hander last appeared on Sunday against the Baltimore Orioles, when he tossed 6 1/3 innings, allowing two earned runs while giving up six hits.

-- The 24-year-old has an ERA of 3.88, with 7.9 strikeouts per nine innings, in 10 games this season.
-Opposing hitters have a .210 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.